globallyunique/beyond-data-mesh/beyond-data-mesh.md

 Both of the above DSL examples were *relatively* simple languages because their scope was relatively small and they were relatively technical.
 They were substantially easier to implemented because they were a layer on top of dbt.
 A tool like dbt is ideal for DSL creation because it is text based (a.k.a. configuration-as-code).
 The DSL then generates the dbt configuration files[^generate-more-than-dbt].
 The focus can be on creating the language of the domain rather than that plus deep technical challenges related to making it possible to execute the DSL instructions.
 Next, I'll briefly describe another example that doesn't use dbt but supports a much richer domain at a much more domain specific level.

-Clinical trails are done to evaluate new medicines.
+Clinical trails are done to evaluate new drugs.
 They always start with writing a scientific specification of the evaluation called a *Clinical Protocol*.
 We built a DSL that enables the SMEs that specify data collection, calculations, workflows, and reports to be run on specialized clinical trial software systems.
-The following show examples of the IDE for defining these configurations.
+The following show examples of the language for defining these configurations.

 The following shows[^clario-mps-talk] an example of how a DSL can look like a form but still contain complex domain specific instructions.
 For example there are multiple expressions in the fields that reference data in other parts of the DSL, e.g., "First Scheduled" is defined as "Activation Completion + 6 days".
 These expressions can be arbitrary complex and the user is guided so that they only create valid expressions while still just typing.